pietrobraione/sushi/README.md

     $ java -Xms16G -Xmx16G -cp <classpath> -Djava.library.path=<nativeLibraryPath> sushi.Main <options>

 where `<classpath>` and `<nativeLibraryPath>` must be set according to the indications of the previous section.
-If you have installed the Docker container we have provided a more convenient `sushi` script that invokes java, passes the classpath and the native library path and some of the indispensable options, so you can invoke SUSHI as follows:
+Under the Docker container we have provided a more convenient `sushi` script that invokes java, passes the classpath and the native library path and some of the indispensable options, so you can invoke SUSHI as follows:

     $ sushi <options>